Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		}, 1000);
 	}

 A BLE server is fundamentally asynchronous and results are always delivered to the `BLEServer` class callback methods, e.g. `onReady`, `onConnected`, etc... above.
-The following sections describe the BLE server class, properties and callbacks.
+The following sections describe the `BLEServer` class, properties and callbacks.

 <a id="classbleserver"></a>
 ## Class BLEServer